Asian champs Jeonbuk to appeal AFC ban

 Asia’s football authorities have long struggled against match-fixing, with major scandals in countries including South Korea and China.

-In September, K-League leaders Jeonbuk were docked nine points and fined 100 million won (RM378,195) after one of their scouts was convicted of bribing referees during the 2013 season.
+In September, K-League leaders Jeonbuk were docked nine points and fined 100 million won (approx. RM370,000) after one of their scouts was convicted of bribing referees during the 2013 season.

 They narrowly missed out on the Korean title as a result, but beat UAE’s Al Ain 3-2 on aggregate in the Champions League final to lift Asia’s most prestigious club trophy. — AFP